Lukashenko seeks Belarus presidential election by late August amid disastrous coronavirus rate

 He added that the transfer of power is not considered an option in Belarus.
 "Our president will be elected only by the people."
 The next Belarusian presidential election should be scheduled for 2020.
 In January Lukashenko told reporters he was likely to run for re-election.

-Over the past days, the nation's health authorities have ted reported 800-900 new coronavirus (COVID-19) cases on a daily basis.
+Over the past days, the nation's health authorities have reported 800-900 new coronavirus (COVID-19) cases on a daily basis.
 The total number of coronavirus cases in Belarus has grown to 17,489, while more that 100 people have died as of May 4.

 The World Health Organisation (WHO) has urged Belarus to increase "physical distancing" as the coronavirus (COVID-19) outbreak enters "the community transmission phase" in the country.